lirantal/essential-nodejs-security-book/manuscript/xss.md

 From the home of Yahoo!, [xss-filters](https://github.com/yahoo/xss-filters) is another XSS encoding library.
 It is designed to follow HTML5 specification for implementation of XSS filters, and is constantly reviewed by security researchers from Yahoo!.

 It is important to notice that *xss-filters* are intended to be used only inside an HTML markup context.
-You should not use it for any untrusted user input in other contexts like JavaScript or CSS code, or other specific objects like `<svg>`, `<object>`, or `<embed>` tags.
+You should not use it for any un-trusted user input in other contexts like JavaScript or CSS code, or other specific objects like `<svg>`, `<object>`, or `<embed>` tags.

 T> ## Yahoo! is quite active in the Node.js community T> Did you know that Yahoo! is an active player in the Node.js community?
 They have contributed to the npm repository about a hundred of packages altogether with general JavaScript, and frontend libraries, amongst Node.js.